redstone99/hass-alert2/README.md

 Last implementation detail:  templates actually render to strings.
 So "{{ [ 1, 2 ] }}" renders to the string "[1, 2]".
 Alert2 internally does a literal_eval to convert the string back into a list.

-Really last implementation detail: any templates specified for `domain`, `name`, or `friendly_name` are evaluated only when the generator creates a new alert - i.e. so you can't change the name of an alert on the fly.
+Really last implementation detail: any templates specified for `domain` or `name` are evaluated only when the generator creates a new alert - i.e. so you can't change the domain/name of an alert on the fly (though you can change `friendly_name`).

 ### Reference